-What is Congress Doing About Medical Malpractice?
+What is Congress Doing?

 What type of case can Service Members bring against the Government?

-Under the new law, Service Members and their families who have been the victims of medical malpractice will be able to bring an administrative claim against the United States.
+Under the new law, Military Service Members and their families who have been the victims of medical malpractice will be able to bring an administrative claim against the United States.
 These claims are for injury or death caused by a federal employee providing medical, dental or health care for the service member.

 One big difference remains for active duty service members’ claims: active duty members still cannot file a lawsuit and have a trial in federal court.
 You can only file an administrative claim.
 That means you will need a law firm that has a history of negotiating settlements with the Department of Defense administratively to have the best chance at successfully resolving a claim.

 Fast forward to 2019, and our law firm has been at the forefront of encouraging members of Congress to pass the Richard Stayskal Medical Accountability Act.
-We have been working behind the scenes meeting with Congressional staff, drafting amendments to the bill and memorandums and reports, and explaining the need for senators and representatives to pass the amendments to the National Defense Authorization Act (NDAA), which would allow service members to bring a claim against the United States.
+We have been working behind the scenes meeting with Congressional staff, drafting amendments to the bill and memorandums and reports, and explaining the need for senators and representatives to pass the amendments to the National Defense Authorization Act (NDAA), which would allow active duty service members to bring a medical malpractice claim against the United States.
 Laurie Higginbotham was on Capitol Hill in October 2019 meeting with Senate staffers, answering questions about the bill, and fighting for military families.

-Now it appears Congress is ready to act.
-The House of Representatives passed the Richard Stayskal Medical Accountability Act, and it is now pending in the Senate.
-New language, which was agreed upon by Congress and which made it into the National Defense Authorization Act (NDAA), will allow active duty members to file a claim for medical malpractice against the U.S. There is no cap for how much a service member can be compensated, but without the right to file suit, the reality is that the United States – the defendant wrongdoer – will get to decide what a claim is worth and whether to pay it.
+Now Congress has finally acted.
+Legislation passed in December 2019 that allows active duty service members to file a claim for medical malpractice against the U.S. There is no cap for how much a service member can be compensated, but without the right to file suit, the reality is that the United States – the defendant wrongdoer – will get to decide what a claim is worth and whether to pay it.